twiro/multilingual/frontend-redirection.md

 2. Choosing "**Only redirect if a matching language is found**" means **Multilingual** will only trigger a redirect if a matching language could be detected by either cookie or browser settings.
 3. Choosing "**Never redirect**" means **Multilingual** will never trigger a redirect.

-**Note:** The idea behind option 2 is to avoid "forcing" visitors into the default language in scenarios where it's unlikely that they're comfortable with that language.
-Instead they could be offered a list of all available languages to manually choose from.
+**Note:** _The idea behind option 2 is to avoid "forcing" visitors into the default language in scenarios where it's unlikely that they're comfortable with that language.
+Instead they could be offered a list of all available languages to manually choose from._

 ## Redirect Method

-Apart from **when** a redirect will happen you can also define **where** a redirect should point to:
+Besides **when** a redirect will happen you can also define **where** a redirect should point to:

 1. **domain.tld → domain.tld/xy/** (Redirect to [URL path][9])
 2. **domain.tld → domain.tld?language=xy** (Redirect to [URL query string][8])
 3. **domain.tld → domain.xy** (Redirect to [(sub)domain][10])

-**Note:** Redirects will only work as expected if this setting matches the [URL structure][7] you're using for your multilingual website.
+Redirects will only work as expected if this setting matches the [URL structure][7] you're using for your multilingual website.

 [1]: frontend-language-detection.md